-The impact of the pandemic on quality continues to show in the elevated number for the Business Quality category.
-Most of the quality concerns through the hotline were rooted in poor responsiveness caused by staffing shortages in many industries with direct customer interactions (e.g. healthcare, retail, food services, hospitality).
-In Q4 of 2020, staffing issues started to rise to 5% of reported concerns and this average was maintained through 2021.
-The decision to remove complaints of "Unfairness, Management Issues" arose from the prevalence among many clients to introduce categories specifically dividing concerns into disputes between co-workers and disputes with management.
+The impact of the pandemic on Patient Relations, Business Quality continues to show in the number of issues compared to pre-pandemic values.
+After the initial surge in 2020 to 17%, it dropped to 16% in 2021.
+Most of the quality concerns through the hotline were rooted in poor responsiveness caused by staffing shortages, mostly in hospitals and senior care centers.
+In Q4 of 2020, staffing issues rose to 5% of reported concerns and this average increased to 6% into 2021.
+The decision to remove complaints of "Unfairness, Management Issues" from HR arose from the prevalence among many clients to introduce categories specifically dividing concerns into disputes between co-workers and disputes with management.

-1Global Change Data Lab.
+Global Change Data Lab.
 (2022, April 10).
 Our World in Data.
 Coronavirus, Data Explorer, Weekly Hospital Admissions.
-Retrieved from https://ourworldindata.org/explorers/coronavirus-data-explorer management.
+Retrieved from https://ourworldindata.org/explorers/coronavirus-data-explorer